Doug and I have been experimenting with some of our favorite Armenian recipes to reduce fat and cholesterol.

 We've taken the traditional recipe for kufteh -- Armenian stuffed meatballs -- and replaced the ground lamb and butter with ground turkey and olive oil.
 We think the results are pretty darn good!

 Try it.
-If you still prefer the old style, just substitute ground lamb or beef for turkey -- but be sure it's very lean and ground three times.
+If you still prefer the old style, just substitute ground lamb or beef for turkey -- but be sure the meat used for the outer shell is very lean and ground three times.

 Yield: About 10, depending on the size of your hands!